Home

 In addition, Myers management went through a mini-strategic planning

-process in which they redefined the operations mission and formalized
+process to redefine the operations mission and formalize

 to transform the company so that they could restore profitability.